How to Hire Python Developers for Fintech in 2026

 How does Python fit into AI and machine learning development, and does it change hiring requirements?

-Python is the dominant language for AI and ML development — PyTorch, TensorFlow, scikit-learn, Hugging Face Transformers, and LangChain are all Python-first.
+Python is the dominant language for AI and ML development, PyTorch, TensorFlow, scikit-learn, Hugging Face Transformers, and LangChain are all Python-first.
 This creates two distinct Python developer profiles in 2026: Python web engineers (Django/FastAPI, REST APIs, database design, production systems) and Python ML engineers (model training, inference pipelines, vector databases, embedding APIs, RAG architectures).
 These require different skills and hiring processes.
 A senior Python web engineer may have no ML experience; a skilled ML engineer may struggle with production web API design.
 When hiring for AI-adjacent roles, specify which profile you need.
-Some teams need both — engineers who can build FastAPI services that wrap ML models, manage vector stores, and handle inference at scale.
+Some teams need both, engineers who can build FastAPI services that wrap ML models, manage vector stores, and handle inference at scale.
 These hybrid profiles are rarer and command premium rates of 20–30% above standard Python engineering.

 How much does it cost to hire a Python developer in 2026?

-Python developer costs vary by location and experience.
-In the US, junior developers cost $60-85/hour, mid-level $85-130/hour, and senior $130-190+/hour.
-Eastern Europe (including Serbia) offers senior Python developers at $45-80/hour — roughly 50-60% savings.
+Python developer costs vary by location and experience: in the US, junior developers cost $60-85/hour, mid-level $85-130/hour, and senior $130-190+/hour.
+Eastern Europe (including Serbia) offers senior Python developers at $45-80/hour, roughly 50-60% savings.
 Latin America ranges $35-75/hour.
 Full-time US salaries span $85k-180k annually plus 25-35% benefits overhead, making total cost of employment $110k-240k per year.
+Those bands describe the market rather than any one provider.
+StepTo's own rate card is $25-85/hr across the full seniority range, billed monthly with no recruitment fee.

 What skills should I look for when hiring Python developers?

-Essential Python skills include: Python 3.x proficiency, OOP and functional programming patterns, at least one web framework (Django, Flask, or FastAPI), database interaction (SQL with SQLAlchemy or Django ORM, and NoSQL basics), testing with pytest, type hints, and version control with Git.
 Mid-level developers should know async programming, REST API design, and containerisation basics.
 Senior developers should demonstrate system architecture skills, performance optimisation, and experience leading technical decisions on production systems.

 Where can I find qualified Python developers to hire?